openframeworks/ofBook/chapters/math/chapter.md

 At the core of the heavy machinery built to control 3d space, a matrix is just a data structure, like a vector.
 However, the 'algorithms' applied to this data structure (operations, in Mathland) make it an extremely powerful one.
 All of the _affine_ operations we care about in 3D can be described in the form of a matrix: translation, rotation, scaling, inversion, squeezing, shearing, projection and more and more.
 Here's a simple way to remember this:

-> A Matrix is a mathematical object that stores a geometric transformation of points.
+> A _Matrix_ is a mathematical object which can store a geometric transformation of points.

 **Notation Convention:** When dealing with matrices, most authors usually mark vectors with lowercase letters and matrices with uppercase letters.